Answers for all those questions you might still have

-For security reasons, we never mail or ship airline tickets, so for most major airlines, you can log onto your airline's website to check in and print your boarding passes, or you can check in at the airport ticket counter at least three hours prior to your flight to receive your boarding passes then.
+For security reasons, we never mail or ship airline tickets.
+Most major airlines allow you to log onto the airline's website to check in and print your boarding passes, or you can check in at the airport ticket counter at least three hours prior to your flight to receive your boarding passes then.

-Directions on how to log into your account to apply a payment are located at the bottom of your invoice.
-You can also to contact our Reservation Center at 1-800-309-4717 nationwide, or at 404-321-7742 in Atlanta.
-We are open 24 hours a day, 7 days a week.
+A: Directions on how to log into your account to apply a payment are located at the bottom of your invoice.
+You can also to contact our Contact Center at 1-800-309-4717, Monday-Sunday between 5:00am-12:00am ET.

-Almost all hotels, resorts, and commercial/retail stores accept credit and/or debit cards or even U.S. dollars, however, you will need local 0cash for tipping waitstaff, housekeeping, tour guides and other services, or for purchasing merchandise and souvenirs from smaller markets or vendors.
-Most airports have currency exchange locations, and ATM's can be found on property for many hotels, as well as within tourist districts.
+A: Almost all hotels, resorts, and commercial/retail stores accept credit and/or debit cards or even U.S. dollars.
+However, it is best to use local cash currency for tipping waitstaff, housekeeping, tour guides and other services, or for purchasing merchandise and souvenirs from smaller markets or vendors.
+Most airports have currency exchange locations, and ATMs can be found on property for many hotels, as well as within tourist districts.
 ATM transaction fees can occasionally be expensive, and not use the most current exchange rates.

 - Some airlines charge for checked baggage or additional carry-on luggage.